lanbengbeng/fdbus-doc/docs/manual.rst

     * 2. Asynchronous request - reply with timeout
     * 3. Unanswered command request
     * 4. Registration-release mode for multicast
-- ``IPC`` message realizes serialization and deserialization by Protocol buffer.
+- ``IPC`` message implements serialization and deserialization by Protocol buffer.
 It supports IDL code generation which is efficient and simple.
 It also supports raw data format and is convenient for large data transmission
 - Reliable heartbeat and reconnection mechanisms ensure that all parties remain connected regardless of network conditions, regardless of which service is back online or restarted